 Aspects of Armed Self-Defense:

 The effective and safe use of firearms in self-defense situations and the legal and psychological aspects of using deadly force.

-How to to put together a complete and effective evacuation pack that goes beyond the basic FEMA pack.
-Prepare to meet the needs for every family member in a worst case scenario.
+How to put together a complete and effective evacuation pack that goes beyond the basic FEMA pack.
+Prepare to meet the needs of every family member in a worst-case scenario.